MetaHub MCP · for HubSpot

 Pricing

-One afternoon of senior HubSpot work runs $500+.
-MetaHub runs your portal every day, inside the AI you already use.
+A couple of hours with a HubSpot specialist costs more than a year of MetaHub — and MetaHub runs your portal every day, not just the hour you booked.
 7-day free trial on both plans.
 No setup fees.
 Cancel anytime.

 Single user